aurelia/documentation/English/get-started.md

 </template>
 ```

 Following our simple app-building convention, the `App` class will be databound to the above view in _app.html_.
 A large part of this markup deals with setting up the main navigation structure.
+But before we get into that...do you see the `require` elements at the top of the view?
+In the same way that you can use `import` statements in ES2015, Aurelia enables you to use `require` elements in HTML.
+The require element enables loading and including of functionality such as custom elements and behaviors, and in this case, CSS.
+Here, since our sample app is going to use some bootstrap styles and icons from font-awesome, we "require" those style sheets.
+With that in place, we can use bootstrap to layout our navigation structure, as above.
+But that's not the interesting part of this view.
+What we really want to focus on is the binding and custom elements...

-You've seen basic binding and string interpolation already, so let's focus on the new stuff.
+Since you've seen basic binding and string interpolation already, let's focus on the new stuff.
 Take a look at the navbar-nav `ul` element.
 Its `li` demonstrates how to use a repeater with the following expression `repeat.for="row of router.navigation"`.
 This will create one `li` for each item in the `router.navigation` array.
 The local variable is _row_ and you can see that used throughout the `li` and its child elements.

 > **Note:** The `navigation` property on the router is an array populated with all the routes you marked as `nav:true` in your route config.
 Aurelia models its `repeat.for` syntax after the new standard ES6 `for..of` loop.
 So, you can think of looping over the array of navigable routes and generating UI for each.

 Also on the `li` you can see a demonstration of how to use string interpolation to dynamically add/remove classes.
 Further down in the view, there's a second `ul`.
 See the binding on its single child `li`? `if.bind="router.isNavigating"` This conditionally adds/removes the `li` based on the value of the bound expression.
 Conveniently, the router will update its `isNavigating` property whenever it is....navigating.

-The last piece we want to look at is the `router-view` element near the bottom of the view.
-This represents the location in the DOM where the current "page" will be rendered, based on the configured router's state.
+The last piece we want to look at is the `router-view` custom element near the bottom of the view.
+This element, provided by Aurelia, represents the location in the DOM where the current "page" will be rendered, based on the configured router's state.

 With this in place, go ahead and start the dev server with `gulp watch`.
 Open the browser and have a look.
 You should now see a main navigation with a single selected tab for our "welcome" route.
 The _welcome_ view should display in the main content area and function as before.
 Open up the browser's debug tools and have a look at the live DOM.
 You will see that the _welcome_ view content is displayed inside the `router-view`.